The Relationship Between Sleep and HGH (Human Growth Hormone)

 While much of HGH production occurs when you sleep at night, it is also secreted during the day.
 Exercise and a healthy diet promote HGH secretion throughout the day.

-As for exercise, the most beneficial form of exercise to boost HGH levels is high-intensity exercise.
+As for exercise, the most beneficial form of exercise to boost HGH levels is high-intensity exercise8.
 High-intensity interval training (HIIT) is one method where you will work out with high enough intensity to promote heightened HGH secretion.

 HIIT workouts are those that involve short, intense bursts of exercise intermixed with less intense physical activity.
 CrossFit workouts are one example of a popular HIIT program.
 What’s great about this type of workout is that you can experience benefits for your HGH levels and health in as little as 10-20 minutes.